 Substitute exercises for the bird dog

 Between each rep, you can do fat cow.
 Round and arch your back alternately while rotating your hips.
-Then get into the child’s pose by sitting your hips back and extend your arms in front of you.
+Then get into the child’s pose by sitting your hips back and extending your arms.
 You can also rest your hands along your sides to stretch the muscles you have just worked out.

 There are different modifications to this exercise.
-These can be substitute exercises for people who find the original bird dog too difficult.
+These can be substitute exercises for people who find the original bird dog too tricky.

-For this workout, keep your hands in place while only moving one leg at a time.
+Keep your hands in place for this workout while only moving one leg at a time.
 First, kick back one leg straight out, slowly but steadily.
-Then bring back your leg to the start position.
+Then bring your leg back to the start position.
 Then alternate to the other leg.

 To avoid injuries,